Lawton Chiles: United States senator

-Chiles was twice re-elected to the U.S. Senate -- 1976 and 1982, both heavily Democratic years.
+Chiles was twice re-elected to the U.S. Senate in 1976 and in 1982, both heavily Democratic years.
 Chiles, never flashy, was considered a moderate lawmaker who rarely made waves.
 He served as the chairman of the Special Committee on Aging of the 96th Congress (1979–1981), and in the 100th Congress (1987–1989) served as chairman of the influential Senate Budget Committee.
 While heading the Budget Committee, he played a key role in the 1987 revision of the Gramm-Rudman-Hollings Act.

 In 1985, Chiles underwent quadruple-bypass heart surgery.
 After his recovery, he became increasingly frustrated with the slow pace of work in the Senate, complaining that it was too difficult to get anything done.
 Accordingly, he announced in December 1987 that he would not seek re-election the next year.
-Chiles was succeeded by Republican Connie Mack.
+Chiles was succeeded by Republican Connie Mack III.

 Governor of Florida

 After the surgery, Chiles developed clinical depression, and was treated with Prozac.
 He retired from the Senate in 1989 and intended to retire from politics entirely.
 However, several supporters convinced him to enter the 1990 Florida governor's race against Republican incumbent Bob Martinez.
 During the Democratic Party primary, his opponent Bill Nelson attempted to make an issue of Chiles' age and health, a strategy that backfired badly in a state with a large population of retirees.

 Chiles ran a campaign to "reinvent" the state's government, and defeated Martinez to take office in 1991.
 During his first term as governor, Chiles managed to accomplish very little.
 Although he developed ambitious health-care and tax reform packages, neither passed in the hostile state legislature.
 The early years of his term were troubled by a national economic recession that severely damaged Florida's tourism-based economy, and by Hurricane Andrew, which struck near Homestead in August 1992.